jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Predict/task.md

 ```
 </div>

-- Select the class with the highest score for each message.
+- Identify the class with the highest score for each message.

 <div class="hint" title="Find the best class">
 After finding the posterior probabilities for classes, you need to determine which